Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 20. How Have You Used Hard Data To Influence Organizational Change In Staff Mindsets Before?

-Simple answer: Following an increase in literacy assessment performance, I collaborated with reading specialists from the district to create studies of intervention effectiveness in the direction of moving away from various programs to unified, evidence-based foundations for phonics.
+Example Answer: Following an increase in literacy assessment performance, I collaborated with reading specialists from the district to create studies of intervention effectiveness in the direction of moving away from various programs to unified, evidence-based foundations for phonics.

 Benchmarking is a boost to benchmarking, and budget impact projections that secured the main support and consensus.